Skip to main content

 In Somalia, the Islamic State Somalia has become an increasingly bigger hub of the group’s global operations.
 But al-Shabaab remains the dominant non-state armed group in Somalia.
 It is engaged in protracted conflict with federal government forces, allied clan militias, and troops from the African Union missions.
 Al-Shabaab has also expanded its operations into neighboring Kenya, particularly in the border counties

-In Ethiopia, the past two years have seen heightened activity from two key ethnonationalist insurgencies: the Fano militias, aligned with Amhara nationalist interests, and the Oromo Liberation Army (OLA), aligned with the Oromo nationalist movement.
+In Ethiopia, there has been heightened activity from two key ethnonationalist insurgencies: the Fano militias, aligned with Amhara nationalist interests, and the Oromo Liberation Army (OLA), aligned with the Oromo nationalist movement.
 Both groups have clashed frequently with federal forces — mostly the Ethiopian National Defense Force (ENDF) — in struggles for territorial and political control.

 Meanwhile, in South Sudan, political tensions between President Salva Kiir and First Vice President Riek Machar have escalated into renewed armed conflict since the beginning of 2025.
 South Sudan’s military force, called South Sudan People's Defense Forces, is battling the Sudan People’s Liberation Movement-In Opposition (SPLM-IO), led by Machar, along with the White Army, a predominantly Nuer militia believed to be loosely aligned with SPLM-IO.